DiogoAABranco/PdfMergerGUI/README.md

 A simple and free pdf merger with a GUI.
 The advantage of using this software is that you won't need to give your sensitive data to third parties.

+The executable (.exe) file is in the dist folder.
+This program was build using pyinstaller.